How to record the sale of goods to the EU dated on or before 31st December 2020

 Save your changes.

-Make sure that contact's country is in the EU but outside the UK, that you have set the "Charge VAT" option to "Always" (because VAT is being charged, just at a rate of 0%), and that the VAT Registration Number box has been filled in.
-This is very important as without it the EC VAT functionality in FreeAgent will not work - because having a valid VAT number for your customer is one condition HM Revenue look for when allowing sales of goods to the EU to be zero-rated.
+Make sure that contact's country is in the EU but outside the UK, that you have set the 'Charge VAT' option to 'Always' (because VAT is being charged, just at a rate of 0%), and that the VAT Registration Number box has been filled in.
+Having a valid VAT number for your customer is one condition HM Revenue look for when allowing sales of goods to the EU to be zero-rated.